smahood/ergodox-infinity-layout/README.md

 dfu-util: unable to read DFU status after completion 18:58:47 ~/workspaces/github/ergodox-infinity-layout >
 ```

-Obiously, if you use the right half of your Ergodox as the master, flash using the other file.
+Otionally, switch your cables to make the other side the master, and repeat with the other firmware file.